-The most famous cleavage of Dublin, undoubtedly, belongs to the “Tart with the Cart”, the bronze depiction of fishmonger Molly Malone.
-A monument to Dublin folklore, with a monumental bosom, and a frilly blouse that shows off acres of it.
-Now the real Molly Malone may have looked very different, but the image has been imprinted upon a billion brains.
-And can be found on everything in any souvenir shop – from the ubiquitous fridge magnet to small replicas of the famous statue (or, at least, something very similar to it).
-And who would not immediately start to sing “In Dublin’s fair city …”?
+The most famous statue in Dublin may very well be the “Tart with the Cart”, better known as the bronze depiction of fishmonger Molly Malone.
+A monument to Dublin folklore, with a monumental bosom, and a frilly blouse that shows it off.
+Now the real Molly Malone may have looked very different, but the buxom image has been imprinted upon a billion brains and can now be found printed on everything in any souvenir shop – from the ubiquitous fridge magnet to small replicas of the famous statue (or, at least, something very similar to it).
+Be ready to break into song with a rendition of "In Dublin’s fair city."

 Continue to 9 of 11 below.